MathyouMB/comp4601-a1/readme.md

 Thessal is the orchestration service.

 In Realm of the Mad God, Thessal is one of the only enemies that talks to the player (it consumes the player's messages).
-In this appliation, Thessal acts as the "Realm" app's core kafka consumer.
-It consumes just about every kafka event and orchestrates there procceeding follow up events.
+In this application, Thessal acts as the "Realm" app's core kafka consumer.
+It consumes just about every kafka event and orchestrates there proceeding follow up events.

 **Topics:**